pangpang20/docs.getdbt.com/website/docs/reference/node-selection/defer.md

 #### Favor state

-If `--favor-state` is passed, dbt will favor the node definition from the `--state` directory, _unless_ that node is also included among the selected nodes.
+When `--favor-state` is passed, dbt prioritizes node definitions from the `--state directory`.
+However, this doesn’t apply if the node is also part of the selected nodes.

 ### Example